 The Undergraduate Student Government is broadly organized into three branches - the executive, legislative, and judicial.
 The executive branch consists of the President, Vice-President, Comptroller, Chiefs of Staff, and any other persons that may be formally recruited to carry out the tasks of the Undergraduate Student Government.
-The President is responsible for guiding the direction of the organization and nominating persons to fill different positions, including the student held positions on University administration task forces and committees.
-The legislative branch is led by the Speaker, Deputy Speaker, Parliamentarian, and any other persons that may be agreed to by senate resolution as a leader of the body.
+The President is responsible for guiding the direction of the organization and nominating persons to fill different positions, including the student-held positions on University administration task forces and committees.
+The legislative branch is led by the Speaker and the Senate Leadership team.
 Senators are members of the legislative branch and vote on the most crucial matters that come before the Undergraduate Student Government.
 Additionally, Senators must each sit on at least one committee, where they assist with the various initiatives that the committee undertakes.
-The judicial branch is led by the Chief Justice and a number of Associate Justices.
+The judicial branch is led by the Chief Justice and includes a number of Associate Justices.
 The judicial branch is responsible for resolving conflicts within the Undergraduate Student Government.